jason-nero/project-1/README.md

 Chien Lin, Jason Nero, Sarah Sublett

-Predicting the occurrence of fights in NHL hockey games.
+Determining what attributes are staticially signficent to the outcome of fights occurring between players during a NHL hockey games.